Shepard's uses editorial phrases to further indicate what happened in a subsequent case.

 Depth of Discussion The indicator displays 1-4 bars depending on the amount of discussion: Cited (1 bar) - the document cites to the reference with minimal, if any, discussion Mentioned (2 bars) - the document briefly mentions the cited reference Discussed (3 bars) - the document discusses the cited reference with some measure of analysis Analyzed (4 bars) - the document fully considers the cited reference |

-Depth of Treatment > 1 page discussion > 1 paragraph discussion < 1 paragraph discussion brief reference, usually string citation |
+> 1 page discussion > 1 paragraph discussion < 1 paragraph discussion brief reference, usually string citation |